 Section 1, p.
-18, line 30 - p.
-19, line 8.
+19, lines 8 - 17.
 The expression of intent that pioneers' home and veterans' home applicants complete forms to determine eligibility for supplemental program funding must be accomplished by statute or, if appropriate, regulations.
 Thus, we think there are confinement clause concerns with this language.